arthurberberyan/home/README.md

 # Graduate Student

-I am a final-year physics graduate student at California State University, Northridge.
-If you would like to contact me, please email me at [arthurberberyan [at] gmail [dot] com](mailto:arthurberberyan@gmail.com).
+I am a final-year physics graduate student at California State University, Northridge, and an upcoming PhD student at the University of California, San Diego.
+If you would like to contact me, please email me at [aberberyan [at] ucsd [dot] com](mailto:aberberyan@ucsd.edu).

-If you are interested in viewing a more _in-depth_ [CV](https://drive.google.com/file/d/1sbGaSp6x4ixHfva7OsGx9ralINSZPbx6/view?usp=sharing).
+If you are interested in viewing a more _in-depth_ [CV](https://drive.google.com/file/d/1VYbQxM2xmKzhRkGIRDJYDZTW5hNGAdhF/view?usp=sharing).

 ## Education
+- PhD Student, Astronomy | UC San DIego (_Upcoming September 2025_)
 - M.S., Physics | CSU Northridge (_May 2025_)
 - B.S., Astrophysics | CSU Northridge (_May 2023_)